Mongol invasion of the Khwarazmian Empire: Gurganj

-Meanwhile, the wealthy trading city of Gurganj was still in the hands of Khwarezmian forces.
+Meanwhile, the wealthy trading city of Gurganj was still in the hands of Khwarazmian forces.
 Previously, the Shah's mother had ruled Gurganj, but she fled when she learned her son had absconded to the Caspian Sea.
 She was captured and sent to Mongolia.
 Khumar Tegin, one of Muhammad's generals, declared himself Sultan of Gurganj.
-Jochi, who had been on campaign in the north since the invasion, approached the city from that direction, while Genghis, Ögedei, and Chaghatai attacked from the south.
+Jochi, who had been on campaign in the north since the invasion, approached the city from that direction, while Genghis, Ögedei, and Chagatai attacked from the south.

 The assault on Gurganj proved to be the most difficult battle of the Mongol invasion.
 The city was built along the river Amu Darya in a marshy delta area.
 The soft ground did not lend itself to siege warfare, and there was a lack of large stones for the catapults.
 The Mongols attacked regardless, and the city fell only after the defenders put up a stout defence, fighting block for block.
 Mongolian casualties were higher than normal, due to the unaccustomed difficulty of adapting Mongolian tactics to city fighting.

-The taking of Gurganj was further complicated by continuing tensions between the Khan and his eldest son, Jochi, who had been promised the city as his prize.
-Jochi's mother was the same as his three brothers': Genghis Khan's teen bride, and apparent lifelong love, Börte.
-Only her sons were counted as Genghis's "official" sons and successors, rather than those conceived by the Khan's 500 or so other "wives and consorts".
+The taking of Gurganj was further complicated by continuing tensions between Genghis Khan and his eldest son, Jochi, who had been promised the city as his prize.
+Jochi's mother was the same person as his three brothers': Genghis Khan's teen bride, and apparent lifelong love, Börte.
+Only her sons were counted as Genghis's "official" sons and successors, rather than those conceived by the Khan’s 500 or so other "wives and consorts".
 But Jochi had been conceived in controversy; in the early days of the Khan's rise to power, Börte was captured and raped while she was held prisoner.
 Jochi was born nine months later.
 While Genghis Khan chose to acknowledge him as his oldest son (primarily due to his love for Börte, whom he would have had to reject had he rejected her child), questions had always existed over Jochi's true parentage.